Alex McLeish Villa Park Protest

-The below was previously posted on Vital Villa by Mr S, founder of the ‘Aston Villa Supporters – We Don’t Want Alex McLeish’ Facebook page, in response to the article (see part 1), I had written.
-Which was also posted on the Vital Villa Website, which detailed behind-the-scenes of the facebook page and also the Villa supporter protest.
+The below was previously posted on Vital Villa by Mr S, founder of the ‘Aston Villa Supporters – We Don’t Want Alex McLeish’ Facebook page, in response to Part One.
+That article detailed the behind-the-scenes of the Facebook page and the Villa supporter protest at Villa Park.

 From Vital Villa comments sections below my article: